jaswanthreddy003/Splunk-SIEM-Detection-Lab/SSH Logs/Readme.md

 Project Overview

 This section of the lab focuses on monitoring and analyzing SSH (Secure Shell) traffic to identify patterns of legitimate access and potential malicious activity.
-Using Splunk, we ingested and parsed SSH logs to build a comprehensive security dashboard that tracks authentication health and detects brute-force threats.
+Using Splunk, SSH logs were ingested and parsed to build a security monitoring dashboard that tracks authentication activity and detects brute-force behavior.

 Key Metrics Tracked

 Total SSH Events: 1,200
 Successful Logins: 306
 Failed Logins: 305
 Invalid User Attempts: 286

-Brute Force Leads: 303
+Brute Force Indicators: 303

 Technical Implementation (SPL Queries)

 Below are the Search Processing Language (SPL) commands used to generate the dashboard panels:

-1. Event Discovery & Initial Count
+Event Discovery & Initial Count

 To begin the investigation, I used a broad search to verify the total volume of SSH data available in the index.
 ```splunk